Arduqq/arduqq/README.md

 - Building bridges between computer science and identity

 ## 🦎 My work is dedicated to
-- the M.Sc. study program of Computer Science for Digital Media @ Bauhaus-Universität Weimar
+- Understanding the aesthetics of code, and raising awareness for its creative potential and social influence

 ## 🎓 In my very hand I hold
 - a B.Sc.
 Computer Science (Medieninformatik)
+- a M.Sc.
+Computer Science for Digital Media

 ## ⚗ I meddle with the sinister arts of
 - 🌌 Python, Spring, Ruby, C++